Thangarajtk/restassured-api-automation/README.md

 Apigee -> POST(Client ID, client Secret, grant type) Response -> Token, Access token

 ### WIREMOCK - Running as standalone process
-WireMock is a library for stubbing and mocking web services.
+	- WireMock is a library for stubbing and mocking web services.
-It constructs an HTTP server that we could connect to as we would to an actual web service.
+	- It constructs an HTTP server that we could connect to as we would to an actual web service.

-When a WireMock server is in action, we can set up expectations, call the service, and then verify its behaviors.
+	- When a WireMock server is in action, we can set up expectations, call the service, and then verify its behaviors.

-The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.
+	- The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.
+	- Running it through Maven/gradle will start the mock service once the test start running and stops after test completes.

-Once you have downloaded the standalone JAR you can run it simply by doing this:
+Once you have downloaded the standalone JAR you can run it simply by doing this
 ```
 java -jar wiremock-jre8-standalone-2.33.1.jar
 ```